MohsenDehghankar/3D-Lemon-Classification/README.md

 # 3D-Lemon-Classification
-This task is for classifying images of lemons, given in different spectrums as 3D images.
+This task is for classifying and detecting freshness of 3D lemon hyperspectral images.
 The sample may represent a healthy lemon, 8 hours or 24 hours since fallen from the tree.
 We reached an accuracy of 92.8%.

 Some 3D CNN model implementations are taken from this repository: https://github.com/xmuyzz/3D-CNN-PyTorch (MIT License)